Easy to Use Legal Templates

 A Directors’ Resolution to Appoint or Remove Directors is a resolution passed by the directors of a company to appoint a new director, typically to fill a casual vacancy on the board.

 Generally, a new director must be appointed by the shareholders of a company.
-A new director may be appointed by the board of directors using a Directors’ Resolution to Appoint Director(s) and/or Acknowledge Resignation of Director(s), subject to re-appointment by shareholders at the next general meeting.
+However, a new director may also be appointed by the board of directors using a Directors’ Resolution to Appoint Director(s) and/or acknowledge the Resignation of Director(s), subject to re-appointment by shareholders at the next general meeting.

 Who can be a company director?

 Almost anyone can be a director.
-There are very few limitations for the appointment, which makes company formation an available option for many people.
+The appointment has a few limitations, making company formation an available option for many people.
 An individual can be appointed if they are:

 - At least 16 years old

 - Not subject to an undischarged bankruptcy